 It’s hard to build a life with someone who is never around.

-3. If You’re Always the One to Make Contact First, It Might Be a Sign of a Tumultuous Relationship
+3. You’re Always the One to Initiate Contact

 If you’re dating someone who always makes you feel like you’re begging for crumbs of attention by being evasive and not contacting you first, this might be a sign of a toxic relationship.